apache/singa-doc/docs-site/docs/graph.md

 ### Conclusion

-* Computational graph does not affect training time and memory usage if the graph is disabled (has backward compatibility).
+* Computational graph does not affect training time and memory usage if the graph is disabled.
 * Computational graph can significantly reduce memory usage and training time.

 ## Include operations in graph